 Upon returning to California, Dr. Shacar began working for Children's Hospital Los Angeles where he was part of the University Center for Excellence in Developmental Disabilities -- a joint venture between CHLA and the University of Southern California, specializing in working with children with Developmental Disabilities, who had complicated medical histories, and who were victims of trauma and/or abuse.
 More recently Dr. Shacar was the director for a child abuse and prevention program, funded by the Department of Child and Family Services of Los Angeles County before transitioning to private practice at Greenhouse Therapy Center.

-Areas of expertise include: Infant Mental Health/Early Intervnetion, Autism, Anxiety, Adoption, Learning Disabilities, Oppositional Defiance, ADHD, Trauma and PTSD
+Specializations: Infant Mental Health/Early Intervention, Autism, Anxiety, Adoption, Feeding Disorders, Learning Disabilities, ODD, ADHD, Trauma and PTSD

 Client Focus: Age 0-10